-(1) I have composed a set of class notes for this course which will be made available to you.
-These notes are organized according to the list of topics provided in the course description.
-These will contain important definitions and theorems, as well as examples to be worked out in class.
-Additional information may be provided in class and you are expected to include this in your notes.
-I do recommend you look at these notes prior to class.

-(2) The required textbook for this course is A Course in Probability by N.A.
+- (1) You are responsible for preparing your class notes based on the lectures.
+These should contain important definitions as well as worked out examples, and hence will be a resource for you. - (2) The required textbook for this course is A Course in Probability by N.A.
 Weiss (Addison-Wesley, 2006).
 This will be used for assigning practice problems and is also a good resource to follow along with in conjunction with your class notes.
-The book can be purchased at the bookstore and a copy is alsoon reserve in the Sciences and Technology Library (which is located on the second floor of Machray Hall) and can be borrowed for up to 7 days.

-(3) There is no course webpage but the JUMP portal will be used for this course.
+The book can be purchased at the bookstore and a copy is also on reserve in the Sciences and Technology Library (which is located on the second floor of Machray Hall) and can be borrowed for up to 7 days. - (3) There is no course webpage but the JUMP portal will be used for this course.
 This is where class notes as well as other course related material and announcements will be posted.
 Keep in mind that I may make announcements or provide material in class and that you are still responsible for these (even though they may not appear on JUMP).
 In order to use JUMP, you must use your UMnetID.
-If you choose not to use your UM email account, please have your mail forwarded to an appropriate account, since a circumstance may arise where I will need to contact all students quickly and I may do this using the JUMP distribution list.

-(4) There are other resources which might help you in this course, primarily other textbooks.
+If you choose not to use your UM email account, please have your mail forwarded to an appropriate account, since a circumstance may arise where I will need to contact all students quickly and I may do this using the JUMP distribution list. - (4) There are other resources which might help you in this course, primarily other textbooks.
 These are A First Course in Probability by S.M.
 Ross (2006) and Introduction to Probability by G. Roussas (2007).
 These two books are NOT required for the course but are good resources for reading about topics from a different perspective.
 In addition, they provide more examples and problems that you can work through.
-These books are on reserve in the Sciences and Technology Library and can be borrowed for up to 4 hours at a time.

-(5)There are no assignments for this course but sets of practice problems from the course textbook will be provided to you.
+These books are on reserve in the Sciences and Technology Library and can be borrowed for up to 4 hours at a time. - (5) There are no assignments for this course but sets of practice problems from the course text-book will be provided to you.
 These problems provide you with a way to grasp the material and also test your knowledge.
 I will regularly post these sets of practice problems and some of these problems will be done in the labs.
 Answers to the even-numbered problems are listed in the back of the textbook.
 Besides providing good practice, I will put at least one practice problem on each of your term tests.
 I will also post tests/quizzes from previous years and you can do these as practice for your term tests.
 Near the end of the term, I will post a previous year's final exam and one question from this exam will appear on your final exam.

-Course Evaulation
+Course Evaluation